alexa-labs/skill-sample-nodejs-sauce-boss/instructions/customize-skill-content.md

 1.  **APL Customization** You can change any of the images or APL Style for the entire skill's User Interface.
 To learn more about APL, feel free to read over the [APL Documentation](https://developer.amazon.com/docs/alexa-presentation-language/apl-document.html).
 For example, if you wanted to change the background image for the skill, you would do the following:

-    1. Navigate to the **Code** tab again, and expand the project folder on the left to `Skill Code/lambda/documents`.
+    1. Navigate to the **Code** tab again, and expand the project folder on the left to `Skill Code/lambda/apl`.

     2. Open **[helpIntent.json](../lambda/py/documents/helpIntent.json), [launchRequest.json](../lambda/py/documents/launchRequest.json), and [recipeIntent.json](../lambda/py/documents/recipeIntent.json)**

-    3. These files might look confusing, but don't worry, we only care about lines `14-35`.
+    3. These files might look confusing, but don't worry, we only care about lines `14-35` for `helpIntent.json`, lines `54-73` for `launchRequest.json`, and lines `18-39` for `recipeIntent.json`.
+Let's focus on `helpIntent.json` for now, and you can repeat the process for `recipeIntent.json` and `launchRequest.json`.

      On line `14`, you will find a property called `resources` (Feel free to use CTRL+F to find it if needed), which contains all of the images and assets that our APL document uses.
 There are 3 JSON Objects in the `resources` array that we care about:
     ```js
     "resources": [
         {